The Historically Underrepresented Groups Scholarship

 Few college financial aid packages cover summer coursework, such as lab or field training, making such study an out-of-pocket expense for many students.
-The SAA is committed to assisting individuals in realizing their goals of entering careers in archaeology by offering two categories of scholarships: the HUGS and the HUGS-IFR.
+The SAA is committed to assisting individuals in realizing their goals of entering careers in archaeology by offering the HUGS.

-HUGS: This scholarship can be used for a field school, to volunteer on a project directed by a professional archaeologist, or to receive other forms of archaeological training in summer 2017.
-This particular scholarship, however, cannot be used for a field school run by the Institute of Field Research (IFR).
-For that, see the HUGS-IFR listed below.
-A total of six HUGS awards will be awarded to undergraduate and graduate students (see below for eligibility).
+This scholarship can be used for a field school, to volunteer on a project directed by a professional archaeologist, or to receive other forms of archaeological training in summer 2017.
+A total of three HUGS awards will be awarded to undergraduate and graduate students (see below for eligibility).
 Each scholarship is $3,000.

-The recipients of both the HUGS and HUGS-IFR will be selected by the Minority Scholarship Committee of the SAA.
+The recipients of the HUGS will be selected by the Minority Scholarship Committee of the SAA.

 You must be a member of historically underrepresented minorities in archaeology, including but not restricted to African American, Hispanic/Latino, Asian American, and other non-European minorities.